Important COVID-19 Update: We offer free consultations via phone, video, or in-person. Here’s information about our process during this time.

 • HIPAA authorization

 With our help, you can rest assured that, in case of a personal injury, serious illness, or other catastrophe, your minor children will be well cared for, your financial and medical decisions will be made by those you trust most, and you’ll receive precisely the medical interventions you have directed.
-In other words, we’ll have made certain that your voice will be “heard” when you can no longer speak for yourself.
+In other words, we’ll have to make certain that your voice will be “heard” when you can no longer speak for yourself.

 Free Estate Planning Reports

-You can find more information about estate planning in our free reports: Estate Planning Essentials Report, Massachusetts Estate Planning: Saving on Taxes Report and 7 Common Mistakes Parents Make When Selecting Guardians Report.
+You can find more information about estate planning in our free reports: Estate Planning Essentials Report, Massachusetts Estate Planning: Saving on Taxes Report, and 7 Common Mistakes Parents Make When Selecting Guardians Report.

-Contact Estate Planning Lawyers
+Contact Our Estate Planning Lawyer